gdsfactory/gdsfactory/README.md

 Works for python>=3.6.

-If you are on Windows, I reccommend you install it with Anaconda3 or Miniconda3
+If you are on Windows, I reccommend you install it with Anaconda3 or Miniconda3.

-For Windows / Linux and MacOs you can install the latest released version:
+For Windows, Linux and MacOs you can install the latest released version:

 ```
 conda install -c conda-forge gdspy